-In the oldest Tyrolean monastery, the San Candido Monastery, an impressive collection can be admired.
+In the oldest Tyrolean monastery, the San Candido Monastery, an impressive collection can be admired

 Image gallery: Monastery Museum San Candido